-S ection 1 В pard Leadership and Company Purpose A A successful company is led by an effective and entrepreneurial board, whose role is to promote the long-term sustainable success of the company, generating value for shareholders and contributing to wider society.
-Pages 90-91, 96 С The board should ensure that the necessary resources are in place for the company to meet its objectives and measure performance against them.
-The board should also establish a framework of prudent and effective controls, Pages 52-53, 96 В The board should establish the company's purpose, values and strategy and satisfy itself that these and its culture are aligned.
+- Section 1 A A successful company is led by an effective and entrepreneurial board, whose role is to promote the long-term sustainable success of the company, generating value for shareholders and contributing to wider society. , The board should ensure that the necessary resources are in place for the company to meet its objectives and measure performance against them.
+The board should also establish a framework of prudent and effective controls, Page: 52-53 В The board should establish the company's purpose, values and strategy and satisfy itself that these and its culture are aligned.
 All directors must act with integrity, lead by example and promote the desired culture.
 Pages 8-9, 16-17, 99 D which enable risk to be assessed and managed.
-In order for the company to meet its responsibilities to shareholders and stakeholders, the board should ensure effective engagement with, and encourage participation from, these parties.
-Pages 18 to 21, 100 to 103 E The board should ensure that workforce policies and practices are consistent with the company's values and support its long-term sustainable success.
+Pages 18 to 21 100 to 103 E The board should ensure that workforce policies and practices are consistent with the company's values and support its long-term sustainable success.
 The workforce should be able to raise any matters of concern.
-Pages 36 to 41, 99, 116
+Pages 36 to 41 99, 116

-2 ection 2 Division of Responsibilities F The chair leads the board and is responsible for its overall effectiveness in directing the company.
+Division of Responsibilities F The chair leads the board and is responsible for its overall effectiveness in directing the company.
 The chair should demonstrate objective judgement throughout their tenure and promote a culture of openness and debate.
 In addition, the Pages 95-96 Н Non-executive directors should have sufficient time to meet their board responsibilities.
 They should provide constructive challenge, strategic guidance, offer specialist advice and hold management to account.
-Pages 95 107-108 chair facilitates constructive board relations and the effective contribution of all non-executive directors, and ensures that directors receive accurate, timely and clear information.
+Pages 95, 107-108 chair facilitates constructive board relations and the effective contribution of all non-executive directors, and ensures that directors receive accurate, timely and clear information.
 I The board, supported by the company secretary, should ensure that it has the policies, processes, information, time and resources it needs in order to function effectively and efficiently.
 Pages 94 to 96 G The board should include an appropriate combination of executive and non-executive (and, in particular, independent non-executive) directors, such that no one individual or small group of individuals dominates the board's decision-making.
-There should be a clear division of responsibilities between the leadership of the board and the executive leadership of the Pages 90-91, 95 to tanguar one cavely and ome one.
+There should be a clear division of responsibilities between the leadership of the board and the executive leadership of the company's business.
+Pages 90-91, 95